damianjoakes/JPOX/readme.md

 *default: "prettify"*
 <br>

-The following options can be passed manually into the JPOX database methods, taking precedent over the option specified upon creation of the JPOX instance:
+The following options can be passed manually into the JPOX database methods, taking precedence over the option specified upon creation of the JPOX instance:
 * `autoapply`
 * `alwaysUpdateFirst`
 * `manipulate`

+***

+# JPOX Data Priority

+When creating the JPOX database, JPOX will prioritize certain data:
+`options.rawJSON` → `options.path` → `null`
+The database will **first** be created from `options.rawJSON`, then `options.path`, before finally calling null and creating an empty database.

+When `options.rawJSON` and `options.path` are used together, the database will be created based off of `options.rawJSON`, then the database will **overwrite** the file located at `options.path`.

+The choice to overwrite the target data rather than save it was made, as the purpose of JPOX is to have *easy* total data control, if the contents of the target database need to be saved and written to from a separate set of source data, it's better to load the database off of the target data, and add the source data through JPOX.

 ***